Travelling for CarnivalFollow our advice for a safe and happy trip

 Vaccines and malaria

-An outbreak of yellow fever is evolving in parts of Brazil.
-Please check the Important News and Outbreaks for updates about the current situation and for any newly affected risk areas and vaccine recommendations.
+Outbreaks of yellow fever have recently been reported worldwide.
+Please check the Important News and Outbreaks sections on our Country Information pages for current updates, newly affected risk areas and yellow fever vaccine recommendations.

 See your doctor, nurse or pharmacist as soon as possible to discuss travel health advice, including any vaccine and malaria tablets recommendations, as appropriate.

 Malaria is a serious, potentially fatal, illness spread by night biting mosquitoes.
-Antimalarial tablets are recommended for many regions in Central and South America and some parts of the Caribbean.
-Check our Country Information pages for malaria advice at your destination.
+Antimalarial tablets are recommended for some regions of the world.
+See our Country Information pages for malaria advice at your destination.

-Travelling last minute? – It’s still not too late to get advice; some vaccines can be given at short notice and antimalarial tablets can be started just before travel, including on the day you travel.
+Travelling last minute? – it’s never too late to get advice: most vaccines can be given at short notice and antimalarial tablets, if recommended, can be started just before travel, including on the day you travel.

 Travel health insurance